 What Makes a Golden Retriever Red?

-Red Golden Retrievers usually trace back to lineage related to field-bred or working Goldens.
-The darker colorations remain in the Golden Retriever color range but may not qualify under certain standards in the show ring.
+Red golden retrievers usually trace back to lineage related to field-bred or working goldens.
+The darker colourations remain in the Golden Retriever colour range but may not qualify under certain standards in the show ring.

 Are Red Golden Retrievers Rare?